-There were several reasons behind the decision to start planning and implementing new way of reorganising ICT development, reasons like:
+There were several reasons behind the decision to start planning and implementing a new way of reorganizing ICT development, reasons like:

 – Lack of overall insight and visibility of the overall enterprise development,

-– Siloed organisation culture in which the EA did not have productive or co-operative role to support organisation’s ICT projects,
+– Siloed organization culture in which the EA did not have a productive or co-operative role to support the organization’s ICT projects,

-– Approach was too IT- centric instead of being customer-centric, and overall organisation structure was containing also some overlapping functions related to EA.
+– The approach was too IT-centric instead of being customer-centric, and overall organization structure was containing also some overlapping functions related to EA.